 Or, if you have problems seeing your visual fields, then vision therapy can help retrain your brain to see properly.

 You can find vision therapists under the practice of “neuro-optometric vision rehabilitation.”
-Here’s a link to a Google search so that you can find one in your area.

 The more you practice your eye exercises, the more you activate neuroplasticity, the mechanism that your brain uses to rewire itself.

 The more you repeat your exercises, and the more consistent you are with your practice, the better your results will be.